 Aside from the kits PSG will wear in European competition, Nike have released a “collection” of items where the club’s badge and Air Jordan logo are intertwined, and the Eiffel Tower is replaced by a depiction of ol’ Space Jam himself, Mr Michael Jordan.

-The effect is neat and has predictably enough, broken the internet as fans from Brooklyn to Beijing clamour to grab a piece of the cross-over between street-wear and soccer.
+The effect is neat and has seen fans from Brooklyn to Beijing clamour to grab a piece of the cross-over between street-wear and soccer.

 So what’s all the fuss about?

-Well, put simply, for many supporters, the idea of football clubs becoming lifestyle brands that chasing revenue and the attention of celebrities as much as they do trophies, moves the game away from the loyal fans who held those teams aloft before the billionaires became interested.
+Well, put simply, for many supporters, the idea of football clubs becoming lifestyle brands that chase revenue and celebrity attention as much as they do trophies, moves the game away from the loyal fans who held those teams aloft before the billionaires became interested.

 There’s a whiff that PSG would leave their own supporters behind in the chase for the affection of the casual tourist supporter and the international armchair brigade that rushes to buy the latest Galactico shirt from Real Madrid.